ostdotcom/website-docupony/website/versioned_docs/version-1.0.0/4_01_UC_CONTRACT_DEPLOYMENT.md

 ```
 This gist contains the bash script `setup_utility_chain_1409` required to do the following -
 * Check if `geth` is installed
-* Create a directory where the `chaindata` would be store
+* Create a directory where the `chaindata` would be stored
 * Connect geth to listen on the Network listening port (default: 30303)
 * Connect geth to listen on the HTTP-RPC server listening port (default: 8545)
 * Connect geth to listen on the WS-RPC server listening port (default: 8546)